n-phan/Kubernetes-Observability-Signal-Aggregator/README.md

 to be recent activity.
 If the dropdown is empty, wait a few seconds and reload the page.

-**"Analyze with AI" shows an error or does nothing** `ANTHROPIC_API_KEY` is missing or invalid in `.env`.
+**"Analyze with AI" shows an error or does nothing** For default RCA mode, `ANTHROPIC_API_KEY` is missing or invalid in `.env`.
+For `RCA_MODE=hermes`, check that `HERMES_API_URL` points at a running Hermes server.
 Metrics, logs, and traces still work without it.
 If analysis runs but the "Code references" section is missing or shows "No matches found", the GitHub token (`GITHUB_TOKEN`) is not set — that section is optional.
 Code references only appear in scenarios that produce Python stack traces (e.g., the crash scenario).

+**Follow-up chat fails**
+Follow-up requires a completed RCA first.
+Hermes is the primary follow-up provider; if it is unavailable, Anthropic fallback only works when `ANTHROPIC_API_KEY` is configured.

 **`port is already allocated`**
 Another process is using one of the required ports. `lsof -i :<port>` identifies it.